jadamixd/CodeNTNU-Hackathon/README.md

 If you use mac you need to change the things listed below:
 - update the tesseract_cmd file in path main.py to you tesseract installation path.
 - you may have to change the relative filepaths for images in main.py and imagetext_extraction.py as Windows uses "\" in filepaths, while MAC uses "/".

+Weigth_data map used for object detection training.
+Was not used in final due to lack of training.
+Options: Vertex.ai or Grayscaling and white contour as used in lasst update.